-- Does the child/youth have any difficulties with gross or fine motor function? - How do the gross or fine motor functioning difficulties impact the young person's functioning? - Is the child receiving OT or PT services/therapies?
+- Has the child's pediatrician or other providers reported a concern with gross or fine motor function? - Does the child/youth have any difficulties with gross or fine motor function? - How do the gross or fine motor functioning difficulties impact the young person's functioning? - Is the child receiving OT or PT services/therapies?

-- No evidence of any needs; no need for action.Child/youth has no evidence of problems with motor functioning. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - Child/youth may have some difficulties with fine and gross motor skills, but it does not impact their functioning. - Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed. - Child/youth has motor skills deficits which impacts their functioning. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
+- No evidence of any needs; no need for action.Child/youth has no evidence of problems with motor functioning. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+Child/youth may have some difficulties with fine and gross motor skills, but it does not impact their functioning.

+2 Need is interfering with functioning.
+Action is required to ensure that the identified need is addressed.

+Child/youth has motor skills deficits which impacts their functioning.

+3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Child/youth's motor skills deficits are dangerous and disabling.